zziro/catalog-project-deployment/README.md

 	* sudo apt-get update
 	* sudo apt-get upgrade

+	* Check if there are still tools or packages to update, run the following command: sudo apt list --upgradable

+	* If there are, run the following command. sudo apt-get install --only-upgrade <packageName>
+	Example: sudo apt-get install --only-upgrade snapd

 * Creating new User
 	* Once logged in in Amazon Lightsail, change the user to super user: sudo su (this will allow to make changes in the server with user root).
 	* Create new User: sudo adduser grader